WSSV

 WSSV (1160 AM) is a commercial radio station licensed to Mechanicville, New York, and serving the Capital District.
-The station broadcasts a classic hits radio format and is owned by Loud Media.
+The station broadcasts a classic hits radio format and is owned by Loud Media LLC.

 By day, WSSV transmits with 5,000 watts, but because 1160 AM is a clear channel frequency reserved for KSL in Salt Lake City, WSSV must greatly reduce power at night to 570 watts.
 It uses a non-directional antenna at all times.
 Programming is also heard on FM translator W227DW at 93.3 MHz in Saratoga Springs.

 History

 In 1973, the station signed on the air as WMVI.
 It broadcast at 1170 kHz with 250 watts, daytime only.
 It was originally owned by John Farrina and had an adult standards and big band format.
 Early disc jockeys included Don Kirby, John Butler, and René Tetro.
 WMVI had a race wire installed for its DJs to broadcast thoroughbred and harness racing results, three times per hour from 1 pm until sign off, a unique feature in the Albany region.
 This helped the station gain an audience while competing with larger Albany stations, especially with the Saratoga Race Course nearby.

 WPTR legend "Boom Boom Branigan" (Joe Motto), who also owned other small AM stations around the Northeast U.S., purchased WMVI in 1979.
 Following the change in ownership, the station had a hybrid format of oldies and standards, which underwent little change until the early 1990s.
 During the late 1980s, WMVI had secured a construction permit from the Federal Communications Commission (FCC) to switch to 1160 kHz with 50,000 watts daytime power and modest nighttime power.
 However, ownership could not afford the upgrades the station needed for the high-power directional operation.
 The permit was left to expire.

 Later, WMVI did secure another permit to switch to 1160 kHz with 5,000 watts days and 570 watts nights, non-directional.
 Coming under Branigan's ownership once again in late 1995, WMVI returned after a brief dark period.
 It had an oldies/variety format which featured Branigan himself as the centerpiece of the station.
 Though the format proved popular with local listeners, the station had a difficult time retaining advertising accounts due to repeated transmitter and telephone line failures.
 This forced the station off the air repeatedly, sometimes for days at a time.
 As station employees moved to more secure jobs and operating funds became scarce, Branigan leased the station in 1998 to a group which aired Urban Gospel music.
 Again, money shortages and aging, unreliable equipment forced Branigan to sell the station outright.